piotrdzwiniel/piotrdzwiniel/README.md

-My brain 🧠 sparks when thinking about neuro/data science and tech.
+My brain 🧠 sparks when thinking about neuro/data science, ai & tech.

 I like mango 🌱